Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

-To handle unobserved $D_{\tau }(\eta )$, we imposes an initial condition that there exists a quantile level $\tau _{0}$ such that the conditional quantile of $Y$ is almost surely unaffected by censoring, that is $Q_{Y^{\ast }|X,R,V}(\tau |X,R,V)>0$ $a.s.$ whenever $\tau \geq \tau _{0} $.
-It is a mild and sensible assumption for applications.
-For example, the underlying wage earned by individuals with strongly positive work attitudes is rarely affected by minimum-wage restrictions.
+To handle unobserved $D_{\tau }(\eta )$, we impose an initial condition that there exists a quantile level $\tau _{0}$ such that, for all $\tau \geq \tau _{0} $, the conditional quantile of $Y$ is unaffected by censoring and hence coincides with that of $Y^{\ast }$, that is $Q_{Y^{\ast }|X,R,V}(\tau |X,R,V)>0$ almost surely.
+This condition is mild and typically satisfied in empirical applications.
+For instance, the high-ability worker's wage is unlikely to be influenced by the minimum wage policy.
+See \citet{chen2018sequential} for more discussions.
+Subsequently, $(\beta (\tau ),\alpha (\tau ),m(v,\tau ))$ can be identified from (\ref{imp}) for any $\tau \geq \tau_{0} $.